 Over time the wood in many homes become damaged and rotten due to moisture, mold, and pests.
 A question that many of us ask is, “Can it be repaired or replaced?
 How are they replaced and is it possible?”
-Many of these worries may run through your mind if you have encountered rotten wood in your own home, but don’t worry!
+Many of these worries may run through your mind, but don’t worry!
 Rotten wood is a relatively common occurrence, especially in places where there is a lot of humidity and moisture.
-Find out how you can get your rotten wood structures repaired or replaced.

 The number one question on most people’s mind is: how did this happen?
 Most of the time wood rot is due to mold, moisture, and the effects of insects, like termites.
-Most of the time when we see rotten wood it is in the crawl space, basement, or right above that in the first floor joists or wooden floors.
+When we see rotten wood it is in the crawl space, basement, or right above that in the first floor joists or wooden floors.
 In these cases, there is a problem with a wet basement or crawl space.
 This can be caused by many factors, but usually it is due to foundation cracks which are now letting in water.
-The moisture then gets into the basement and causes all kinds of problems.

 Another way water can get into a basement or crawl space is when there is not proper drainage.
-Water can end up draining directly into the home’s foundation without good drainage.
+Water can end up draining directly into the home’s foundation.
 It’s also important to watch out for grading issues next to the foundation.
 If the soil is sloped downwards toward the foundation, all of the water will then pool there against the foundation and enter your home’s crawl space or basement.

-In most cases, resolving rotten wood is not as complicated of a task as it may seem.
 In many cases, the wood may not need to be replaced, just repaired.
 It may need supports in the crawl space below.
-However, if the beam or joist is a structural component of the home, it will need to be replaced in its entirety.
+However, if the beam or joist is a structural component of the home, it will need to be replaced.
 The good news is that the process is relatively quick, easy, and will leave your home supported and safe once again.
-Lastly, you should also consider crawl space encapsulation to keep moisture out for good in your crawl space.
+Lastly, you should also consider crawl space encapsulation to keep moisture out of your crawl space.
 A sump pump can also be a good idea for peace of mind if you are regularly getting water in your basement due to flooding or heavy rains that is not preventable by any other means.